lowRISC/lowrisc-site/content/docs/debug-v0.3/interface.md

 <a name="figure-osdglip"></a>
 <img src="../figures/osd_glip.png" alt="OSD and glip" style="padding: 20px 0px;"/>

-The basic interface abstraction of glip is a simple FIFO with 16 bit data and ready/valid flow control.
+The basic interface abstraction of glip is a simple FIFO with 16-bit data and ready/valid flow control.
 The underlying glip backend implementation maps this interface to a protocol for different physical interfaces.
 It also adds a reset signal that can be used to